nus-cs2113-AY2122S2/tp/docs/team/alanlowzies.md

 - (Developer and User Guides) Replaced Markdown quote blocks with custom CSS boxes for informational and warning boxes.
   <br/><br/>**Sample:**<br/>
 <span class="box warning">⚠️This is an example of a warning box.
 Contains advice or instructions that users
-should take note of to avoid application issues.</span>
+should take note of to avoid issues in the application.</span>
 <span class="box info">🧾  This is an information box.
 Contains information that may be useful for
 the users.</span>